AlexandrSokolov/java_language/collections/maps/faq.maps.md

 - The result of `computeIfAbsent` is the list associated with the key.
   Then `.add(newValue)` adds the new element to that list.

 ### How to apply some logic and remove entry?
-Give an example.
+Give an example

 In the same way that `computeIfAbsent` is most useful where it may be necessary to add a new key, `computeIfPresent` can be used to remove an existing one.